cepheus-io/cepheus-build/README.md

 >git clone https://github.com/cepheus-io/cepheus-build

 **Step 3 (start build):**
-This step will install the needed dependencies, git clone `cepheus` to
+This step will install the needed dependencies, git clone `cepheus` to /tmp/cepheus and then launch `./CEPH_UP -u 0` which will start the build process.

 >./cepheus-build/cepheus-build.sh